-B.S. (music education), University of Illinois; M.M. (tuba performance), The Ohio State University
+BS in Music Education, University of Illinois; MM in Performance, The Ohio State University

 Mark Moore is Professor of Tuba and Euphonium at the University of Illinois.
-Previously, he taught at the University of Southern Mississippi and at Shenandoah College and Conservatory of Music.
-His teachers include Arnold Jacobs (former principal tuba with the Chicago Symphony Orchestra), Robert LeBlanc and Dan Perantoni.
+Previously, he taught at the University of Southern Mississippi and at Shenandoah College and Conservatory of Music in Virginia.
+His teachers include Arnold Jacobs (former principal tuba with the Chicago Symphony Orchestra), Robert LeBlanc and Daniel Perantoni.
 Many of his students have won honors at the International Tuba Euphonium Association conferences and hold orchestra, band, and teaching positions at universities throughout the country.